EricTGoto/Notes/Django/Notes.md

 <h2>General</h2>

+To include an app in a project, add a reference to its configuration class in the installed_apps setting.

 Default apps require the use of at least one database table so run python manage.py migrate before using them.

 Don't put python code within the web server's document root, because it may be possible.